 - dairy products

 - some plant-based milk drinks that include seaweed extracts (check the label)

 - iodised salt.

 Vitamin B12 sources for vegetarians

-Mushrooms, tempeh, miso and sea vegetables are often claimed to be a source of B12.
-However, this is not accurate.
-They contain a compound with a similar structure to B12, but it doesn’t work like B12 in the body.
+(Although it’s often believed that mushrooms, tempeh, miso and sea vegetables are a source of B12, this is not true.
+These foods contain a compound with a similar structure to B12, but it doesn’t work like B12 in the body.)

 Vitamin D sources for vegetarians